Foiling Explanations in Deep Neural Networks: AttaXAI

 \subsection{Evolution Strategies}

-Our algorithm is based on Evolution Strategies (ES), a family of heuristic search techniques that draw their inspiration from natural evolution \cite{beyer2002evolution,hansen2015evolution}.
+Our algorithm is based on Evolution Strategies (ES), a family of heuristic search techniques that draw their inspiration from natural evolution \citep{beyer2002evolution,hansen2015evolution}.
 Each iteration (aka generation) involves perturbing (through mutation) a population of vectors (genotypes) and assessing their objective function value (fitness value).
 The population of the next generation is created by combining the vectors with the highest fitness values, a process that is repeated until a stopping condition is met.

-AttaXAI belongs to the class of Natural Evolution Strategies (NES) \cite{wierstra2014natural,glasmachers2010exponential}, which includes several algorithms in the ES class that differ in the way they represent the population, and in their mutation and recombination operators.
-With NES, the population is represented as a distribution of parameter vectors, $\psi\colon p_{\psi}(\theta)$, which are each defined by a set of parameters, $\theta$.
-By using stochastic gradient descent, NES attempts to maximize the population's average fitness, $\mathbb{E}_{\theta \sim p_{\psi}}[f(\theta)]$, given a fitness function, $f(\theta)$.
+AttaXAI belongs to the class of Natural Evolution Strategies (NES) \citep{wierstra2014natural,glasmachers2010exponential}, which includes several algorithms in the ES class that differ in the way they represent the population, and in their mutation and recombination operators.
+With NES, the population is sampled from a distribution $\pi_{\psi_t}$, which evolves through multiple iterations (generations); we denote the population samples by $Z_t$.
+Through stochastic gradient descent NES attempts to maximize the population's average fitness, $\mathbb{E}_{Z \sim \pi_{\psi}}[f(Z)]$, given a fitness function, $f(\cdot)$.

-A version of NES we found particularly useful for our cause was used to solve common reinforcement learning (RL) problems \cite{salimans2017evolution}.
-In their study, a fitness function $f(\theta)$, where $\theta$ parameterizes the policy, captures the stochastic reward experienced over the course of an entire episode of agent interaction.
-The parameters $\theta_t^i \sim \mathcal{N}(\theta, \sigma^2I)$ are taken from the population distribution $p_{\psi_t}$ and evaluated to produce $f(\theta^i)$. $\theta_t$ is adjusted using an approximation of the gradient of the expected reward:
+A version of NES we found particularly useful for our case was used to solve common reinforcement learning (RL) problems \citep{salimans2017evolution}.

-where $n$ denotes how many samples were evaluated in each generation.
-The intuition behind NES is to sample parameters in the neighborhood of $\theta$, and decide which direction $\theta$ should move to, such that the expected reward is increased.

-Sampling from the population distribution is done by applying additive Gaussian noise to the current parameter vector: $\theta^i=\theta+\sigma \epsilon_i$, where $i\in[1,...n]$ and $\epsilon_i \sim \mathcal{N}(0,I)$.
-The gradient is then approximated by calculating the weighted sum of sampled parameter perturbations by their rewards:

-We use the strategy offered in \cite{salimans2017evolution} and rank-normalize $f(\theta^i)$ before obtaining the weighted sum.
-We update the time step parameter $t$ via gradient ascent in the following manner: